dbt001/test/cnf2.md

 This behavior is described in the following subsections.

 ### SD-WAN CNF
 The SD-WAN CNF is deployed as a pod with external network connections.
-The CNF runs the Multiple WAN, Firewall, IPsec, and NAT applications, as described in the previous section.
+The CNF runs the Multiple WAN, Firewall, IPSec, and NAT applications, as described in the previous section.
 The configuration parameters for the CNF include:

   - LAN interface configuration – to create and connect virtual, local networks within the edge cluster (local branch) to the CNF.

   - WAN interface configuration – to initialize interfaces that connect the CNF and connected LANs to the external Internet - WAN and to initialize the traffic rules (e.g., policy, rules) for the interfaces.
 The external WAN is also referred to in this document as a provider network.

 SD-WAN traffic rules and WAN interfaces are configured at runtime via a RESTful API.
 The CNF implements the RestAPI plugin to provide this API.
 The API calls are initiated and passed to the CNF by a CRD Controller described in the next paragraph.
-The API provides the capability to list available SD-WAN services (e.g., Multiple WAN, Firewall, and IPsec), get service status, and execute service operations for adding, viewing, and deleting settings for these services.
+The API provides the capability to list available SD-WAN services (e.g., Multiple WAN, Firewall, and IPSec), get service status, and execute service operations for adding, viewing, and deleting settings for these services.

 ### SD-WAN CRD Controller
 The CRD Controller (also referred to in the implementation as a Config Agent), interacts with the SD-WAN CNF via RESTful API calls.
 It monitors CRs applied through K8s APIs and translates them into  API calls that carry the CNF configuration to the CNF instance.